nmaguiar/openaf-docs/docs/reference/ow_format.md

 __ow.format.string.progress(aNumericValue, aMax, aMin, aSize, aIndicator, aSpace) : String__

 ````
 Outputs an in-line progress bar given aNumericValue, aMax value, aMin value, the aSize of the bar and the aIndicator to use.
-If not provided, aMax defaults to aValue, aMin defaults to 0, aSize defaults to 5, aIndicator defaults to "#"  and aSpace defaults to " ".
+If not provided, aMax defaults to aValue, aMin defaults to 0, aSize defaults to the current screen width (or 5 if  if can be determined), aIndicator defaults to "#"  and aSpace defaults to " ".
+If aSize is a negative value and it's possible to determine the current screen width it will subtract to the screen width.
 Example:

 loadLodash(); ow.loadFormat();
 var arr = [-30, -25, -10, 0, 3, 5], max = _.max(arr), min = _.min(arr);